StarReach/Pluto-Web/README.md

 <div align='center'>

-_This is Pluto, a web application that enables people to chat, discuss, create and edit tasks, and create blueprints for teams (coming soon)_.
+_This is a platform which makes it easier for people to share experiences between different planets in safe, transitory clouds.
+Planets are user-accessible groups, whereas clouds function as chat rooms_.

 </div>